Moebius2107/DataEngProject/README.md

 ## 3. Production Data and answer to the questions
 We could not test the Production Dag because we had an Docker/Airflow issue where we could not see and execute dags in the last 36 hours before the project deadline.
-That is why we also include an .sql file that we tested and we know it works to create all the tables described below.
+That is why we also include an .sql file that we tested and we know it works to create and populate all the tables described below.
 It is located in dags/sql folder.

 We stored our production data in a PostgreSQL Database with a Star Schema.

 We took the csv file produced after the staging data and we imported it to PostgreSQL.
 With that imported table we could create the 3 dimensions we are going to use in our case:

--Hackatons:
+-Hackatons Dimention:

 ![Dim Hackatons](/img/dim_hackatons.png)

--Participants:
+-Participants Dimention:

 ![Dim Participants](/img/dim_participants.PNG)

-Projects:
+Projects Dimention:

 ![Dim Projects](/img/dim_projects.png)